fmanclossi/TJBot-playbook/setup/README.md

-For many of the proposed LABs you can use a standard TJBot or a modified one.
+For many of the proposed LABs you can use a standard TJBot.
 If a different configuration is required, it will be noted at the start of the exercise.
-Many exercises are based upon Node-Red.
+Many exercises are also based upon Node-Red.
 It's easy, fast, good for every kind of students (from kids to grandmas)!

 ## Setup a standard TJBot
 Bring TJBot to life following instructions available at https://github.com/ibmtjbot/tjbot